Murdism/Probabilistic_Pedestrian_Trajectory_Prediction-PPTP/README.md

 ### config.py
 Most parameters including your choice to test or train can be set up on this file:

-It has two classes
+It has two classes:

-*class CFG*: contains main parameters that are used to train the model.
+- *class CFG*: contains main parameters that are used to train the model.
 Including the number of heads of transformer,number of batchs, path of model (to be saved)

-*class Args*: contains mainly arguments related to dataset choice and mode (train/test), visuzlize output or not and so on.
+- *class Args*: contains mainly arguments related to dataset choice and mode (train/test), visuzlize output or not and so on.